DigitalGlobe/gbdxtools/cli/README.rst

 gbdxtools CLI: Command Line Interface for GBDX
 ==============================================

-gbdxtools includes a Command Line Interface for ease of use.
+The gbdxtools package includes a Command Line Interface for ease of use.

 Access to the GBDX API is provided without the need for programming.

 **Installation**

 The command is 'gbdx' and it is installed when you pip install the gbdxtools package into your virtualenv.

 **Usage**

 Help and usage information are built into the tool, use the --help switch or just throw bad commands to see it.

 Note how you can walk through the command group and subcommands to get more specific help.

 ::

     ]$ gbdx --help
     Usage: gbdx [OPTIONS] COMMAND [ARGS]...